Same-sex marriage in Iceland: Legislative action

 The Government of Iceland, elected in April 2009, announced the introduction of a gender-neutral marriage act at some point in the future.
 On 19 May 2009, it publicly stated that "a single marriage act will be adopted".
 Though it was not explicitly stated, it implied that the act would be gender-neutral.
 The opposition Progressive Party also supports same-sex marriage.

 On 18 November 2009, the Minister of Justice and Human Rights, Ragna Árnadóttir, confirmed that the Icelandic Government was working on a "single marriage act" which would include both opposite-sex and same-sex couples.
 She said the move was only "a natural and logical continuation of the progress that has already been made in improving the rights of homosexuals when it comes to the right to family life".
 On 23 March 2010, the government presented a bill to repeal the registered partnership law and allow couples to marry regardless of gender.
 The bill would amend the Marriage Act (Hjúskaparlög, /is/) to define marriage as the union of "two persons", (Note: Article 1 of the Marriage Act states: Lög þessi gilda um hjúskap tveggja einstaklinga., translating to "This Act applies to the marriage of two persons.") and make all references to marriage and married spouses gender-neutral.
 On 11 June 2010, the Icelandic Parliament approved the bill 49 to 0, with 7 abstentions and 7 absences.
 The legislation was signed into law by President Ólafur Ragnar Grímsson on 22 June, and took effect on 27 June 2010.
-Among the first couples to marry were Prime Minister Jóhanna Sigurðardóttir and her partner in Reykjavík on 27 June.
+Among the first couples to marry were Prime Minister Jóhanna Sigurðardóttir and her partner on 27 June.
 The passage of the law made Iceland the ninth country in the world to legalize same-sex marriage, after the Netherlands, Belgium, Spain, Canada, South Africa, Norway, Sweden and Portugal.